Frequently Asked Questions

 United Way of Sheboygan County believes on promoting philanthropy as a whole and is honored to provide the opportunity for all donors to give to their charity/organization of choice.
 Any 501c3 organization can receive donations, as designated by the donor, through United Way of Sheboygan County.
 When a donor makes a gift to an organization other than United Way of Sheboygan’ County's Community Impact Fund or one of United Way of Sheboygan County’s Initiatives direct service programs, it is considered a “designated gift.”

-Why does United Way of Sheboygan County have a designation fee?
+Why does United Way of Sheboygan County have a processing fee?

 As your processing agent, United Way of Sheboygan County protects both the individual donor and company by verifying organizations are eligible to receive charitable contributions.
-Upon verification, United Way of Sheboygan County processes the ongoing contributions received through payroll and direct payments, distributes those contributions to agencies, and provides a single tax receipts for all contributions for donors.
+Upon verification, United Way of Sheboygan County processes the ongoing contributions received through payroll and direct payments, distributes those contributions to agencies, and provides a single tax receipt for all contributions for donors.
 The designation processing fee covers the costs of this work.
+Currently, the designation fee is 12% of the total gift.

 Any gift that is designated for a program or organization, other than United Way of Sheboygan County, qualifies for the fee.

-Are there situations in which the fee does not apply?
+Are there situations in which the processing fee does not apply?

 How and when are my designated contributions distributed to my selected agency?

-Once payments are received from the company, gifts are paid-out to designated agencies when the total contribution is $250 or more (collectively from all donors) or at the end of January and June.
-Agencies will receive contributions via Electronic Fund Transfer (EFT), if the agency has signed up for this service, or by paper check.
-We strongly encourage agencies to sign up for EFT as it saves both time and money in distributing gifts.
-All information provided by donors will be shared with designated organizations, unless the donor chooses to remain anonymous.
+Once payments are received from the company, gifts are paid-out to designated agencies in May.
+If the total contribution is $250 or more (collectively from ALL donors), then the agency will receive the funds in two payments (the first one in May and the second in November).
+Agencies will receive contributions by a paper check in the mail.
+All information provided by donors will be shared with designated organizations upon request, unless the donor chooses to remain anonymous.